A thousand reasons to love Long Island City. Tips: Editor@LICtalk.com

 Nevertheless the ends overwhelmingly justify the means.
 Through better optimization of these 30 acres of land, it would be a huge win for the current residents, middle class housing, the city, and developers.

 The physical housing units would be a vast improvement to the current dilapidated ones.
 The mixed economic backgrounds would pull the lower classes up, instead of isolating them.
 The large increase in units overall would bring more, better, and very-conveniently located housing to NYC.
-And the increase in overall units would also come at a discount to market rate housing due to more supply meeting demand as well as the initial ‘trepidation’ concession.1 That concession would be locked in for pioneers through rent-stabilization, yet still be profitable for developers.
+And the increase in overall units would also come at a discount to market rate housing due to more supply meeting demand as well as the initial ‘trepidation’ concession. ((Here at LICtalk, we call it like it is)) That concession would be locked in for pioneers through rent-stabilization, yet still be profitable for developers.
 Finally, NYC taxpayers would not have to pay for the improved housing for the poor, nor for the costly capital improvements needed to maintain these 80-year old buildings.

 We spelled it all out in our initial article from 2015 ‘Raze Queensbridge,’ and have continued to do so over the years.
 All of these articles as well as the NYT story from yesterday are listed below.